-During the 1960’s, the only other large car manufacturer in Britain was the Rootes Group, a subsidiary of Chrysler.
+During the 1960’s, the only other large car manufacturer in Britain, aside from Ford, was the Rootes Group, a subsidiary of Chrysler.
 This company was the parent for many UK builders including Sunbeam, Talbot, Hillman, Singer and Humber; making it the most prominent competitor to the Leyland giant.
 However, even the companies of the Rootes Group were suffering from their own ailments thanks largely to a malcontent workforce and incompetent management decisions.

 The most prominent example of the company falling over in the face of poor workmanship, as well as being the incident which would begin the company’s slow and very painful death, was the launch of the Hillman Imp in 1963.
 This car was built to be a competitor to the Mini; a small, oddly shaped little machine which seemed harmless enough at first glance.
 However, a look into the history of the impish Imp and you find a whole myriad of problems.